 You should not partake in any strenuous activity or exercise for an hour after taking your medication, to minimise the risk of a reaction.

 Follow-up

-You will be seen in clinic on a regular basis and treatment will be reviewed for efficacy, side effects and tolerability.
+You will be reviewed in telephone clinic on a regular basis and treatment will be reviewed for efficacy, side effects and tolerability.

 Symptoms to report